Dishen-Gajera/Portfolio-/README.md

 👋 About Me

-Hi, I’m Dishu — a MERN stack developer focused on building modern, scalable web applications with real-world features like AI integration, authentication, and payment systems.
+Hi, I’m Dishen Gajera — a MERN stack developer focused on building modern, scalable web applications with real-world features like AI integration, authentication, and payment systems.
 I enjoy turning ideas into production-ready products with clean UI and efficient backend architecture.

 Welcome to my portfolio!
 This repository showcases my full-stack projects built using the MERN stack, focusing on real-world applications such as AI-powered platforms, video streaming systems, and real-time communication apps.
 Each project demonstrates my ability to design scalable architectures, integrate third-party APIs, and build user-friendly interfaces.